gvivek19/fss16c/code/2/README.md

 #Week 2

 ##Active shooter exercise
-List two things *not to do* during an active shooter event.
+###List two things *not to do* during an active shooter event.
-i.
-Do not huddle.
-Spread out across the room.ii.
-Do not panic and shout.
+1. Do not huddle.
+Spread out across the room.
+2. Do not panic and shout.

-List two things *best to do* during an active shooter event.
+###List two things *best to do* during an active shooter event.
-i.
-Try to get away from the shooter, hide from the shooter or take down the shooter. ii.
-Know your surrounding and the exit routes and get out.
+1. Try to get away from the shooter, hide from the shooter or take down the shooter.
+2. Know your surrounding and the exit routes and get out.

 ##ZeroR